How to find a mastermind group

-A quality mastermind group will allow you to leverage the power of proximity to elevate your own life.
+A quality mastermind group provides you with a peer community who will elevate your life.
 You’ll be around other driven businesspeople who will energize you to go after your goals.
 Mastermind groups also share business contacts and provide recommendations and references – a big help if you’re just starting out.

 Share your ideas

 Whether you’re thinking about starting a business, want to grow your existing one or are starting to think about your exit strategy, a mastermind group is a place to share your ideas and get feedback.
-A quality mastermind group will brainstorm with you, provide a different perspective and “poke holes” in your strategies that you may not have thought of.
+A quality mastermind group will brainstorm with you, provide a different perspective and poke holes in your strategies.

 Elevate your skills